French Tarot: Getting the Petit

 It is essential to try to get the Petit if one can.
-In a 5-player game, if the taker has the 21 of trump, he shall always play it so his partner can secure the Petit if he's got it.
-If the taker has many trumps, he can perform a chasse au petit (Petit hunt), trying to play his trumps so that the Petit owner has no choice but to give it away.
+In a 5-player game, if the taker has the 21 of trump, it should always be played so the partner can secure the Petit if held.
+A taker with many trumps may embark on a chasse au petit (Petit hunt), trying to play trumps so that the Petit owner has no choice but to give it away.

 Observation

 Every player should know which suits have been played, and which are still to be played.
 It is useful to count how many trumps, and what kings, have been played.

 Statistics

 Distribution of suits

 The following table shows the maximum number of suits and trumps for a Defender for 4 players.

 Example: Suppose the taker has 8 hearts, thus the Defenders have 6 hearts.
 In 5.3% of the cases, one Defender has 5 or more hearts.
 Notice that the sum from any column is 100%.
 If the taker has 9 trumps, thus the Defense has 12 trumps.
 There is a 1.1% probability that one Defender has 9 or more trumps.